jgrizou/website/projects/chemobot/index.md

 ## Personal Notes

 The above work - done between 2015 and 2018 - is the application of ideas from a small subfield of machine learning and robotics, called [developmental robotics](https://en.wikipedia.org/wiki/Developmental_robotics) (see my [PhD lab](https://flowers.inria.fr/)), to an emerging field at the intersection of robotics, AI, and chemistry.
-It may take some time for those ideas to become visible.

-Nonetheless, I believe the projects we showcased provide a good window into future applications of AI and robotics in formulation sciences.
+I believe the projects we showcased provide a good window into future applications of AI and robotics in formulation sciences.
 More specifically in R&D departments to help find new formulations for consumer goods and medical treatments, under the ever evolving constraints from law enforcement (forbidden compounds, environment preservation), resource exhaustion, and budget optimization.
 The research presented above can significantly reduce the time and resources needed for the development of new products.
 Especially useful will be machines that can explore rather than optimize and collaborate with human rather than replace them.

 I also believe that constraints from working on physical systems in the labs can be beneficial to the field of AI.
-When the only solution to querying data is to perform time consuming and costly experiments, it forces AI practitioners to redefine their working methodology and might change the focus of what matters when designing new algorithms.
+When the only solution to querying data is to perform time consuming and costly experiments.
+It forces AI practitioners to redefine their working methodology and might change the focus of what matters when designing new algorithms.

-I am eager to see this research applied to real life problems.
+I am eager to see this research applied to outside the lab.
 Do not hesitate to get in touch to share ideas or discuss potential projects.

 ## Footnotes